-Freehold land and buildings are shown at their fair value based on periodic, but at least triennial, valuations by external independent valuers.
+Freehold land and buildings are shown at their fair value based on periodic, but at least triennial, valuations by external independent valuers unless the Directors believe that the value shown still represents their fair value.

 Increases in the carrying amount arising on revaluation of land and buildings are credited to a revaluation reserve in equity.
 Decreases that offset previous increases of the same class of asset are charged against fair value reserves directly in equity; all other decreases are charged to the statement of comprehensive income.